This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 Although Mississippi stopped practicing slavery after the Civil War, the state did not officially ratify the 13th Amendment abolishing slavery until…1995.
 That’s not a typo.
 Most of the other Southern states ratified the 13th Amendment back in 1865.

-2) what was life like for african-americans in ms?
+2) what was life like for african-americans in 20th century mississippi?

 The other exhibit contains items that belonged to people who remained in Mississippi.
 There’s very little signage, so you have to try to interpret the meaning of each object on your own.
 What might make someone stay in Mississippi instead of going to a state without Jim Crow laws?